hasura/go-graphql-client/README.md

 }
 ```

-For debugging queries you can use Construct* functions to see how the generated query looks like:
+For debugging queries, you can use `Construct*` functions to see what the generated query looks like:
 ```go
 // ConstructQuery build GraphQL query string from struct and variables func ConstructQuery(v interface{}, variables map[string]interface{}, options ...Option) (string, error)